-You may be in need of something a little stronger to deal with your foot pain—for example, a steroid injection.
+You may be in need of a different approach—perhaps a steroid injection.

 What Is Steroid Injection Therapy?